cedra-labs/docs/docs/move-package-management.md

 ## Next Steps

+- Upgrade your packages with [Move Package Upgrades](/move-package-upgrades)
 - If your package exceeds 64KB, see [Deploying Large Packages](/large-packages)
 - Learn Move syntax in [Move Programming](/move/basics)
 - Try the [Counter Tutorial](/getting-started/counter)